Driving simulators have advanced dramatically since the days of simply having a steering wheel and pedal peripherals set up in front of a screen.

 Projected displays help to construct the virtual world around the user when integrated into DIL (Driver-in-the Loop) simulators.

 These can be managed even on limited budgets, as proven by some of the projects that ST Engineering Antycip has helped with.

 Motion platform feedback can also tell the driver how effectively they’re managing their vehicle when making turns or travelling along a road at high speeds.
 High-frequency rumble feedback can tell the driver when they’re turning or braking too hard, for instance.

 What are the challenges of using motion platforms?

-Motion platforms often use complex and meticulously designed technology to provide the most realistic haptic feedback they can.
+Motion platforms often use complex and meticulously designed technology to provide the most realistic feedback they can.
 To this end, they can demand a large amount of space — particularly those designed for high-end use — and will often suit only purpose-built facilities.

 In order to properly match up with the simulation on screen, motion platforms also need a very small amount of latency.

 This is the gap between something happening in the simulation and the platform responding accordingly, for example, banking to the left to match a turn made by the virtual vehicle.